 You passed your evaluation and landed a funded Apex account.
 It feels amazing, right?
 You’re trading, you’re profitable, and you’re ready for that first payout.
 But then you hit an unexpected roadblock.

 The most common reason?
 The consistency rukle for Apex Trader Funding for payouts.
-This rule isn't just fine print; it's the gatekeeper to your withdrawals.
-In this guide, we'll show you exactly how it works and how to build your trading strategy around it, ensuring your profits actually make it to your bank account.
+This rule isn’t just fine print; it’s the gatekeeper to your withdrawals.
+In this guide, H2T Funding will show you exactly how it works and how to build your trading strategy around it, ensuring your profits actually make it to your bank account.

 Key takeaways: